awsdocs/amazon-aurora-user-guide/doc_source/User_DBInstanceBilling.md

 Amazon RDS provides the following purchasing options to enable you to optimize your costs based on your needs:
 + **On\-Demand Instances** – Pay by the hour for the DB instance hours that you use\.
 Pricing is listed on a per\-hour basis, but bills are calculated down to the second and show times in decimal form\.
 RDS usage is now billed in one second increments, with a minimum of 10 minutes\.
 + **Reserved Instances** – Reserve a DB instance for a one\-year or three\-year term and get a significant discount compared to the on\-demand DB instance pricing\.
 With Reserved Instance usage, you can launch, delete, start, or stop multiple instances within an hour and get the Reserved Instance benefit for all of the instances\.
++ **Aurora Serverless v2** – Aurora Serverless v2 provides on\-demand capacity where the billing unit is Aurora capacity unit \(ACU\) hours instead of DB instance hours\.
+Aurora Serverless v2 capacity increases and decreases, within a range that you specify, depending on the load on your database\.
+You can configure a cluster where all the capacity is Aurora Serverless v2, or a combination of Aurora Serverless v2 and on\-demand or reserved provisioned instances\.
+For information about how Aurora Serverless v2 ACUs work, see [How Aurora Serverless v2 works](aurora-serverless-v2.how-it-works.md)\.

 For Aurora pricing information, see the [Aurora pricing page](https://aws.amazon.com/rds/aurora/pricing)\.